iip-ecosphere/platform/platform/support/support.aas.basyx2/README.md

 - Supported identifier translation: ``urn:`` with URN syntax, ``urnText:`` arbitrary text to be used as raw URN,
 - Optional TLS for AAS can be setup through keystores.
 The AAS servers require a certificate with alias "tomcat", also for asset implementations.

 This package is mainly intended to represent in particular the client side of an AAS (which may imply a local server) as well as in-memory sever instances.
+Asset server instances now rely on the platform's rest plugin, e.g., `support.rest-spark`.
+Please ensure that the plugin is available.

 **Missing**
 - Various AAS concepts (incremental addition as needed by the platform)